Darkidd77/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Following GPU processing, once the GPU has executed the necessary graphical tasks and generated the final frame, the resulting image data is transmitted to the display device (such as a monitor or screen) for user presentation.
+The speed and efficiency of GPU processing significantly enhance the overall responsiveness and visual quality of web applications, especially those incorporating dynamic content and animations.

+In essence, page rendering encompasses the creation of a visual representation of a web page using HTML and CSS.
+Concurrently, GPU processing optimizes and expedites graphical operations to ensure smoother performance and an improved user experience.
+The collaboration between page rendering and GPU processing is pivotal in modern web development, facilitating the development of more immersive, interactive, and visually appealing web applications.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode